What Is a Layover?

 Do You Have to Check In Again for the Connecting Flight on a Layover?

-Typically, no. When you initially check in for your journey at your departure airport, you’re usually issued boarding passes for all connecting flights that form part of your itinerary.
-This streamlined process is designed to ease the travel experience, allowing passengers to move through airports with minimal hassle during layovers.
-However, always double-check with your airline to confirm their specific procedures, as practices can vary slightly depending on the airline and the airport.
+Typically, no. When you check in for your journey at your departure airport, you’re usually given boarding passes for all connecting flights that form part of your itinerary.
+This is a streamlined process to make traveling easier and smoother for passengers, who then have to do very little when going through airports during layovers.
+However, always check with your airline to confirm their specific procedures, as practices can vary slightly depending on the airline and the airport.

 Claim your compensation now